skylerparr/es6_sample_app/README.md

 # es6_sample_app
-Sample application using babel and AMD to converto to es5.
+Sample application using babel and AMD to convert to es5.

 # How to run
 Get the dependencies